By: Team T12-3 Since: Aug 2018 Licence: MIT

 Assume there are two tasks in a task list, task A and task B. Given below is the scenario when

-task list is retrieved from schedule planner using any kind of list
+task list is retrieved from schedule planner using any kind of list command and how the sorting mechanism

 behanves.